 Situation 1: Finder is slow but still usable

 This scenario applies to those of you who can use Finder to open folders or access files, but the process becomes much slower than usual.
 Here are the common causes and solutions.

 1. Your Mac is running out of storage

 In general, it's a good practice to make sure your Mac disk has at least 20% free space available to use.
 Otherwise, your Mac may suffer performance issues.
 To check storage usage, click on Apple logo on the top left of your screen, and select About This Mac, then click Storage tab.
 Here you get a quick overview of the storage via the colorful bar.

 How to fix it: if your Mac doesn't have enough storage, the easiest way to free up more disk space is by using CleanMyMac -- an app developed by MacPaw to help we Mac users quickly detect and remove system junk and unnecessary files.

-You may also use Gemini 2 to locate large duplicates and remove them if you are used to storing multiple copies of backups and photos on your machine.
+You can also use the app to find duplicate files if you are used to storing multiple copies of backups and photos on your machine.

 2. Spotlight is indexing